mario-guerra/mario-guerra.github.io/src/content/documentation/api_lifecycle_management.md

     * *Operational tools: API gateways, monitoring solutions, and analytics platforms*
   * Anticipate scale and growth
     * *Infrastructure that works for 5 APIs often buckles at 50*
+      * *Connection pools, threads, and shared services hit capacity limits as APIs multiply*
+      * *Cross-cutting concerns like authentication and logging create exponential overhead*
+      * *Monitoring complexity increases dramatically with each added API and integration point*
+      * *Interdependencies between APIs create cascading failure points that are difficult to isolate*
     * *Ensure your API management solutions offer multi-region deployment, rate limiting, and caching*
   * Make build vs. buy decisions strategically
     * *Custom-built tools require ongoing maintenance and evolution*